 Child attendants are usually between the ages of four and seven, though they can go up to age nine or so.
-Those over age nine are often promoted to junior bridesmaid or groomsman.
+Those over age nine are often promoted to junior roles in the wedding party.
 If the kids are under four, you run the risk of them not taking direction well or (understandably) getting shy or nervous in front of a crowd and abandoning their duties.
 If you have a range of ages, ask the older children to act as leaders, helping the younger ones down the aisle.
 And don’t forget those gummy-bear bribes under their parents’ or grandparents’ seats up at the front.

 "Do I Have to Have a Junior Bridesmaid?"

-A junior bridesmaid is a younger member of the wedding party who falls squarely into that age gap between “flower girl” and “bridesmaid” (usually about eight to 16, or whatever ages you feel are appropriate).
-She might be a younger sister or sister-in-law, a niece, a cousin, a daughter, or a close family friend.
-Essentially, if she is important to you and your partner and she falls in the age range you’ve determined, she’s the perfect candidate.
+A junior bridesmaid is a younger member of the wedding party who falls squarely into that 8 to 16 age range, or whatever ages you feel are appropriate).
+They might be a younger sister or sister-in-law, sibling, a niece, a cousin, a daughter, or a close family friend.
+Essentially, if they are important to you and your partner and fall in the age range you’ve determined, they're the perfect candidate.

-While including younger women in your bridal party is a great way to honor them and acknowledge the important role they play in your life, a junior bridesmaid isn’t a “must-have.”
-So if there aren’t any special young women in your life who you’d like to include, don’t sweat it.
-On the other hand, if there's a little guy in your life you'd rather include—go for it.
+While including younger folks in your bridal party is a great way to honor them and acknowledge the important role they play in your life, a junior bridesmaid isn’t a “must-have.”
+So if there aren’t any special young people in your life who you’d like to include, don’t sweat it.
+On the other hand, if there's a unique way you would like to break tradition—go for it.
 The most important thing to remember: It's your party, so include (or don't include) whoever you want.

 "How Much Is Too Much to Ask of My Bridal Party?"